-- Attacks thermal bridges and, if the insulation covers the whole building’s envelope, it will help achieve the optimal insulation goals stated by Technical Building Codes.
+- Attacks thermal bridges and, if the insulation covers the whole building’s envelope, it is part of the achieve the optimum insulation goals set by the Technical Building Codes.

-Whether we talk about new buildings or energy rehabilitation in existing buildings, with the methods of insulation for façades presented below we obtain a high energy efficiency.
+Whether we talk about new buildings or energy rehabilitation in existing buildings, with the façade insulation methods presented below, high energy efficiency is obtained.

 Insulation system for ventilated façades

-This façade insulation system is based on polyurethane fixed to the façade (it can be an existing building).
-This polyurethane system has a protection sheet stated in the project, fixed to the insulation but separated from it.
+This façade insulation system consists of an insulation such as polyurethane fixed to the façade (it can be an existing building).
+It has a protection sheet fixed according to the project to the insulation, but separated from it.
 This separation creates a space where air circulates naturally.

 Ventilated façades offer the following advantages: